latticexyz/mud/packages/network/src/v2/README.md

 Use the v2 `mud.config.mts` configuration and `mud tablegen` to define schemas and generate tables.

-Then use `defineTableComponents` to translate your v2 config into v1 component definitions (i.e `defineComponent`).
+Then use `defineStoreComponents` to translate your v2 config into v1 component definitions (i.e `defineComponent`).

 # Client expectations